minishift/minishift/docs/minishift_console.md

-## minishift dashboard
+## minishift console

-Opens/displays the kubernetes dashboard URL for your local cluster
+Opens/displays the OpenShift console URL for your local cluster

 ### Synopsis

-Opens/displays the kubernetes dashboard URL for your local cluster
+Opens/displays the OpenShift console URL for your local cluster

 ```
-minishift dashboard
+minishift console
 ```

 ### Options

 ```
-      --url[=false]: Display the kubernetes dashboard in the CLI instead of opening it in the default browser
+      --url[=false]: Display the OpenShift console in the CLI instead of opening it in the default browser
 ```

 ### Options inherited from parent commands